 Naproxen is not addictive like opioids, but improper use can still lead to health risks.
 While it does not cause dependency, excessive or prolonged use may result in gastrointestinal, cardiovascular, or kidney damage.

-If you or a loved one needs guidance on safer pain relief management and addiction treatment options, contact Lumina Recovery today for expert support.
+If you or a loved one needs guidance on safer pain relief management and addiction treatment options, contact Lumina Recovery today for support.

 Sources: